 Solo Photography: How to take Photos of Yourself While Traveling Solo

-As a solo traveler and solo travel blogger, one of my main issues (though a rather first world prob) is solo photography: how to get good photos of myself that don’t involve double chins.
+As a solo traveler and solo travel blogger, one issues is solo photography: how to get good photos of myself that don’t involve double chins.

 Anyone who has travelled solo will totally get this dilemma.
 You’re either stuck with the age-old selfie (and the horror when you open up that front camera before you’re ready) or you are forced to ask a random person to take your photo.